 - Test new cleaners first: Before using a new cleaner all over your deck, test it on a small, hidden area.
 That way, you’ll know it won’t mess with the colour or damage the surface.

 - Sweep regularly: Dirt, leaves, and other debris can pile up fast.
-Sweeping at least once a week helps prevent buildup and keeps your deck looking fresh all year long.
+Sweeping it at least once a week with the leaf blower or broom, helps prevent buildup and keeps your composite deck looking fresh all year long.

 Follow these easy steps, and your deck will stay looking great for years to come!